tomi-engel/node_exporter/README.md

 ## About the Rest …

-The rest of this README is mainly taken straight from the `node_exporter` project.
+The rest of this README is taken straight from the `node_exporter` project.

-> Please use the original [node_exporter project](https://github.com/mistifyio/go-zfs) … unless you really care for experimental Solaris support.
+> Please use the original [node_exporter project](https://github.com/prometheus/node_exporter) … unless you really care for our experimental Solaris support.

 [![Go Report Card](https://goreportcard.com/badge/github.com/prometheus/node_exporter)][goreportcard]